Covid 19 Response

 Beef Loving Texans Advertising & Content

-- The ‘All Plates of Life’ advertising campaign is still being implemented as planned through programmatic digital and streaming TV.
+- The ‘All Plates of Life’ advertising campaign is still being implemented as planned through programmatic digital, social media, streaming radio, and streaming TV.

-- Paid and social communication for Beef Loving Texans (BLT) focuses on timely and seasonal topics like cooking at home, grilling, freezer meals, leftovers, cooking at home, and ground beef.
+- Paid and social communication for Beef Loving Texans (BLT) focuses on timely and seasonal topics like cooking at home, grilling, freezer meals, leftovers, and ground beef.